demirdev/50-Days-Of-Dart/README.md

     1. Entry point of app is main() function, which is in the `bin/app_cli.dart`
     2.  `lib/app_cli.dart` is functionality of the app and imported by the `bin/app_cli.dart` file.
     3.  `pubspec.yaml` file contains app's metadata, packages the app depends on and which versions of those packages are required.
-    4.  `dart create` runs `dart pub get` which scans the generated pubspec file and downloads dependencies.
-If you add other dependencies to your pubspec file, then run `dart pub get` to download them.
+    4.  `dart create` runs `dart pub get` which scans the generated pubspec file and downloads dependencies. <br>If you add other dependencies to your pubspec file, then run `dart pub get` to download them.
 4. Running "Hello World" app
     1. To run the app from command line, use the Dart VM by running `dart run` command in the app's top directory.
     2. `cd app-cli`
     3. `dart run`
 5. Compile for production
    1. The steps above used the Dart VM (dart) to run the app.
-The Dart VM is optimized for fast, incremental compilation to provide instant feedback during development.
-Now that our small app is done, it's time to `AOT compile your Dart code to optimized native machine code`.
+The Dart VM is optimized for fast, incremental compilation to <br> provide instant feedback during development.
+Now that our small app is done, it's time to <br> `AOT compile your Dart code to optimized native machine code`.
    2. `dart compile exe bin/app_cli.dart`
    3. for execute the app in terminal : `bin/app_cli.exe`
-   4. Compare Dart VM and compiled with AOT app speed.
+   4. Compare the speed of the execute app with Dart VM and compile with AOT
       1. `time dart run` takes 0.808 seconds
       2. `time bin/app_cli.exe` takes 0.254 seconds.
       3. `compiled app` is `318% faster` than (`dart run ..`) using `Dart VM`